scionproto/scion/doc/protocols/extension-header.rst

 End-to-End Options Header
 =========================

-The End-to-end  Options header is used to carry optional information that may be examined and processed by sender and/or receiver of the packet.
-The End-to-end Options header is identified by a Next Header value of ``201`` in the SCION common header and has the following format::
+The End-to-End  Options header is used to carry optional information that may be examined and processed by sender and/or receiver of the packet.
+The End-to-End Options header is identified by a Next Header value of ``201`` in the SCION common header and has the following format::